Class Meetings: Friday 2:00pm - 5:00pm

 This new course will introduce students to designing and implementing a data warehouse through three pillars.
 The first pillar is data modeling.
 We will study techniques to model independently sourced and related datasets into a cohesive data model that is suitable for a variety of business intelligence applications.
 The datasets will contain structured, semi-structured, and unstructured data.

 The second pillar is ETL.
-We will focus on the "T" of ETL and look at how to design data pipelines that populate the warehouse with initial loads and incremental changes.
+We will focus on the "T" component of ETL and look at how to design data pipelines that populate the warehouse with initial loads and incremental changes.
 We will get hands-on and build some long-running pipelines.
 We will also examine some operational aspects of pipeline development that include debugging, quality testing, data lineage, and orchestration.

 The third pillar of the course is AI engineering, which will be interleaved throughout the term.
 We will look at new approaches to data sourcing and enrichment whose solutions are not yet well understood: how to incorporate large language models for entity extraction, entity matching, error detection and repair.
 We will review the research literature and experiment with prompting, embeddings, and retrieval.